JohnTerragnoli/ECE281_Lab1/README.md

 The circuit was drawn after making the truth table, and the test waves were generating using ISE software.
 The truth table does in fact match the results from the test on the ISE software.
 This is good!
 This means that the schematic converts correctly.

 The .ucf file was uploaded successfully.
 The switches on the NEXYS 2 board work just like they are supposed to!!!
 The lights and the switches are coordianted like a well oiled...computer.
 Can't want to start on the rest.
 This is awesome.

+#**Documentation**
+C3C Sabin Park helped explain to me the concept of a standard logic vector.
+He said that it's like making an array out of it, and making the bits act like a number.
+From there, I was able to figure out that I just need to invert all of the bits, group them to be one number, and then add one to that number!
+It was great.